Copyright status of works by subnational governments of the United States: Minnesota

 There are conflicting official legal opinions on the correct interpretation of state law, and courts have yet to rule on how to interpret the law.
 A state commissioner's statement from December 1994 reads, in part, "unless specified by the legislature, the public's right of access to and use of public government data cannot be curtailed by a government entity's claim of intellectual property rights in those data".
 The reading of that as meaning "public domain", however, is contradicted by this statement from December 1995 which comes from the Attorney General, claims to be of higher authority, and explicitly references the prior statement and clarifies that it should be read as applying to access to the data, and not the copyright of the data, and offers alternative phrasing for the above-quoted portion: "The department may not assert copyright ownership to deny members of the public their right "to inspect and copy public government data at reasonable times and places" under Minn.
 Stat. § 13.03, subd.
 3 (1994)."
 A key question is how to interpret this statute, which reads:

 Subd.
 5.Copyright or patent of government data.
 A government entity may enforce copyright or acquire a patent for a computer software program or components of a program created by that government entity without statutory authority.
 If a government entity acquires a patent to a computer software program or component of a program, the data shall be treated as trade secret information under section 13.37.

 For purposes of subd.
 5, "Government entity" means a state agency, statewide system, or political subdivision.
 Political subdivisions include counties, cities, towns, school districts, and certain nonprofit corporations, each of which has authority under subd.
 5 to enforce copyrights of works it has created, as does any state office, officer, department, division, bureau, board, commission, authority, district or agency of the state, the University of Minnesota, and the state itself.

+Missouri

+Some Missouri departments and commissions may hold copyright in their works.
+Missouri Revised Statute (RSMo) 630.095 states that executive departments may hold copyright for works for hire, whether works are made by department employees or by contractors.
+Further, RSMo 8.007 states that Missouri's State Capitol Commission may hold copyright and license works they create describing or depicting the Missouri capitol or capitol grounds.